Ethiopia civil war: Doctors among those begging for food in Tigray

 The doctor's account comes as the UN reports that "severe hunger" was hitting ever more people in Tigray.

+Half of all pregnant and breastfeeding women are suffering from malnutrition, the UN's World Food Programme (WFP) survey found.

+Overall, in Tigray and the other two regions affected by the months of fighting, Amhara and Afar, nine million people need some form of food assistance, the WFP adds.

-Federal government forces have been fighting rebels from the northern Tigray region since November 2020 in a conflict that has killed thousands of people.
+Ethiopian federal government forces have been battling rebels from the northern Tigray region since November 2020 in a conflict that has killed thousands of people.

 For a lot of that time much of Tigray has been cut off, making it hard to deliver vital aid and medical supplies.
 Banks have also been shut meaning that people cannot access savings or funds to pay others.